-The image of a rabbit is a creature that rocks a boat.
+The image of a rabbit represents a creature that rocks a boat.
 It should create doubts among people about the status quo of money on the one hand and lead them to a new world of stable financial relations.

 Flirting with the colours and style of the Victorian newspaper gives some respectability to the brand.
 And the rabbit, a character which is wise and experienced, it has that degree of freedom that follows immediately after integrity.
 He has everything, and he allows himself to loosen up a bit.
 It seems that rabbit can also relate with irony to large traditionally immobile structures: the state, commercial and financial systems.

 Ears represent the intrigue.
 No one sees what or who is underneath.
 You have no idea what you can get out of a hat.